zxdb/ZXDB/README.md

 * `relatedlicenses` - associate programs to their inspirations or tie-in licenses

-* `relatedlinks` - associate programs to pages at other main websites

 * `roles` - associate authors to their roles (for each entry)

+* `webrefs` - associate programs to webpages about them at other main websites

 #### _ENUMERATION TABLES_